-Eosinophilic Esophagitis (EoE) is a condition that is mainly caused by a food allergy.
-It causes a reaction in which the esophagus becomes inflamed due to a build-up of white blood cells called eosinophils.
+Eosinophilic Esophagitis (EoE) is a condition that is mainly caused by an allergic reaction to food triggers or environmental allergies.
+It causes a reaction in which the esophagus becomes inflamed due to a build-up of a specific type of white blood cells called eosinophils.

 Not as common as other food allergies, EoE affects about 5-6 people of every 10,000 people in the US.
 However, as awareness of EoE increases, this prevalence could change.